 PuppetDB query, the server

-will return a 422 Unprocessable Entity response containing the usual JSON error
+returns a 422 Unprocessable Entity response containing the usual JSON error object.

-msg that describes why the rule cannot be translated, and contain the
+describes why the rule cannot be translated, and contains the received rule in

-msg will state that the request's body could not be parsed as JSON,
+that the request's body could not be parsed as JSON, and the

 If the rule does not conform to the rule